Sensitive Content: suicide, depression, child loss

 Losing a child is crushing.
-I’m choosing to process some of my grief out loud.
+I’m choosing to process some of my grief out loud in writing.
 First, it is helping me when I feel like I’ll explode with rage or pain.
-Second, maybe it’ll help another parent feel less alone.
-At the bottom of the page I’m sharing resources that feel helpful to me in case they help you too.
+Second, maybe it’ll help another parent walking this horrific path feel less alone.

 This is a very personal journey.
-Please click away if reading about someone else’s loss – and particulary the topic of suicide – will be triggering for you right now.
+Please click away if reading about someone else’s loss – and particularly the topic of suicide – will be triggering for you right now.

 My beautiful son has ended his life after a long, hard battle with severe depression and persistent suicidal ideation.
 I’m so PROUD of my three kids – how they’ve loved and supported each other this past year.
 We know community matters but ask that you not message me or drop by our home unannounced.
 This is devastating and we need to focus on family right now.